mattrips/scratchPad/Protocol Conformance.md

 ## 1.2 Collection of Protocol Requirement-Witness Pairs

-A protocol conformance is the collection of each witness for each protocol requirement of a protocol to which a type is declared to conform.
+With respect to a protocol to which a type is declared to conform, a protocol conformance is the collection of the witness for each protocol requirement.

 &#9724;   Metaphorically, each protocol conformance is an immutable struct containing a declaration that a type conforms to a protocol and a dictionary of protocol requirement-witness pairs:
 ```